-We used to think that our behavior is explained almost exclusively by intellect and personality and that these things are fixed by the time we are 20.
+We used to think that our behaviour is explained almost exclusively by intellect and personality and that these things are fixed by the time we are 20.

-The social and behavioral sciences discovered that before our intelligence is involved, physical and emotional experiences arise within us that shape our intellectual response.
-Our judgments and behavior are really driven by these primary experiences.
+The social and behavioural sciences discovered that before our intelligence is involved, physical and emotional experiences arise within us that shape our intellectual response.
+Our judgments and behaviour are really driven by these primary experiences.

 The effective management of emotions in ourselves and other people is crucial for being effective and successful.